sachinsharma9780/chatbot_with_ChatGPT_KnowledgeGraph_ArangodB/README.md

-# How to Build a Knowledge Graph-Enhanced Chatbot with ChatGPT and ArangoDB
+# How to Build a Knowledge Graph-Driven Chatbot with ChatGPT and ArangoDB

 In this repository, we will build a HealthCare Chatbot powered by 3 key technologies; Knowledge Graphs, ChatGPT, and ArangoDB (next-generation graph database).
+A detailed blog post for the [Building Knowledge Graph-Driven Chatbot with ChatGPT and ArangoDB](https://sachinsharma9780.medium.com/how-to-build-a-knowledge-graph-enhanced-chatbot-with-chatgpt-and-arangodb-f609be6073d5#1cba-414b284d7d48) is also available.
 The benefits which come with building this type of chatbot are:

 Intelligent Information Retrieval: The chatbot can structurally organize and represent healthcare data, such as medical conditions, treatments, prescriptions, and procedures, by leveraging a **Knowledge Graph**.
 When consumers ask inquiries or seek advice about healthcare topics, the chatbot may respond with accurate and pertinent information.